AstraZeneca-NGS/VarDictJava/Readme.md

       3. Skip a read if it does not overlap with the segment.
       4. Preprocess the CIGAR string for each read (section CIGAR Preprocessing).
       5. For each position, create a variant.
 If a variant is already present, adjust its count using the adjCnt function.
+      6. Combine SNVs into MNV or SNV with indel to complex if variants are located closer than `-X` option (default <=2 bases) and have good base qualities.
    2. Find structural variants (optionally can be disabled by option `-U`).
    3. Realign some of the variants using realignment of insertions, deletions, large insertions, and large deletions using unaligned parts of reads
    (soft-clipped ends).
 This step is optional and can be disabled using the `-k 0` switch.